ctb/2017-moore-ddd-annual-report/narrative.md

 Award purpose:

-"""
-In support of demonstrating the high level of scientific impact that data scientists deliver through their focus on interdisciplinary data-driven research; funds from this award will be used to better understand gene function in non-model organisms through the development of new workflows and better data sharing technology for large-scale data analysis.
-"""
+>In support of demonstrating the high level of scientific impact
+>that data scientists deliver through their focus on
+>interdisciplinary data-driven research; funds from this award will
+>be used to better understand gene function in non-model organisms
+>through the development of new workflows and better data sharing
+>technology for large-scale data analysis.

 The second year of this award saw substantial progress towards outlining a strategy towards these ends, and developing specific